pingidentity/webinar-pingfed-pingam/README.md

 - `make configure_setup`
   - imports LDIF files into PingDirectory
-  - configured PingFederate and PingAM
+  - configures PingFederate and PingAM
   - imports example journeys into PingAM

 **Tip:** to learn how PingFederate and PingAM are configured, review the **main** method in **src/main/java/com/pingfederate/webinar/Main.java**